davepollack/nushift/README.md

 `ShmOverlapsExistingAcquisition` = 10,

 The requested acquisition address combined with the `length` in the SHM cap forms a range that overlaps an existing acquisition.
 Please choose a different address.

+`DeferredDeserializeTaskIdsError` = 13,

+The list of task IDs in the `input_shm_cap_id` to `BlockOnDeferredTasks` could not be deserialised.

+`DeferredDuplicateTaskIds` = 14,

+A task ID occurred multiple times in the input to `BlockOnDeferredTasks`.
+This validation was implemented for an earlier version of `BlockOnDeferredTasks` that required it, which was more complicated than the current version and caused more problems and has been shelved.
+However, the validation remains for strictness.

+`DeferredTaskIdsNotFound` = 15,

+One or more task IDs in the input to `BlockOnDeferredTasks` do not exist, either because they never existed or because they were consumed in a previous call to `BlockOnDeferredTasks`.

 ## Storage